Flow258/PlayerLevels/README.md

 # PlayerLevels Plugin

-A Minecraft plugin that introduces player levels based on statistics tracking for Paper 1.21.3.
+A Minecraft plugin that introduces player levels based on statistics tracking

 ## Features